merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ## Analysis 16: dN/dS$^{\text{(gene)}}$ between HIMB83 and HIMB122

 {:.warning}
-This section requires you to first complete Auxiliary Step X, please complete that before continuing.
+This section requires you to first complete [Auxiliary Step 1]({{ site.url }}/data/anvio-structure/chapter-III/#aux-step-1-pangenome-detour), please complete that before continuing.

 In this section we calculate the dN/dS$^{\text{(gene)}}$ of homologous genes shared between HIMB83 and HIMB122, a related SAR11 genome.
 In the paper, the rationale for doing this was to validate our approach of pN/pS$^{\text{(gene)}}$ by averaging across samples and comparing the sample-averaged pN/pS$^{\text{(gene)}}$ values to dN/dS$^{\text{(gene)}}$ between HIMB83 and HIMB122, with the expectation that these should be qualitatively similar to one another given the evolutionary relatedness of HIMB122 to HIMB83.